wxWidgets/debian/README.txt

 Have fun!

-The wxWidgets Team, June 2005
+The wxWidgets Team, March 2006